 usuallyalways lock up in full screen 3D applications.
 But here, it just works.
 To be fair, the newer Via KT333 has no problems with it either, but I wouldn’t put my Asus A7V333 board in the “cheap beater” category.

 - Even more impressively, the board plays well with my 3dfx Voodoo (the original).
-On old Via 133 or Intel 815 boards, even a 600MHz Pentium 3 would cause problems, such as old DOS Glide games being unable to detect the card, or texture corruption in other games, simply because the cpu is too fast.
+On old Via 133 or Intel 815 boards, even a 600MHz Pentium 3 would cause problems, such as old DOS Glide games being unable to detect the card, or texture corruption in other games, simply because the processor is too fast.
 On a faster AMD Athlon system, it’s usually instant hard lockup with a checkerboard screen.
 And yet, with this board I can run a 3GHz Pentium 4 with DDR memory, and the Voodoo has no problems running Tomb Raider or GLQuake.